hpdobrica/digital-garden-public/Monitoring.md

 As a general rule of thumb, no process should ever track more than 10000 distinct numbers.

-When debugging an issue, Metrics can show you in which system the slowdown is, while [[Logging]] can help you pinpoint where in that system it's occuring
+When debugging an issue, Metrics can show you in which system the slowdown is, while [[Public/Logging]] can help you pinpoint where in that system it's occuring

-Efficient metric monitoring systems are best achieved with heavy use of [[White Box Monitoring]] with a bit of [[Black Box Monitoring]].
-It's very important for efficient monitoring systems to be able to tell what ([[Symptom Based Monitoring]]) from why ([[Cause Based Monitoring]]), as this will have a large impact on how we actually use the metrics we collect.
+Efficient metric monitoring systems are best achieved with heavy use of [[Public/White Box Monitoring]] with a bit of [[Public/Black Box Monitoring]].
+It's very important for efficient monitoring systems to be able to tell what ([[Public/Symptom Based Monitoring]]) from why ([[Public/Cause Based Monitoring]]), as this will have a large impact on how we actually use the metrics we collect.

-[[The Four Golden Signals of Monitoring]] is a good place to start figuring out what to have on your service dashboards.
+[[Public/The Four Golden Signals of Monitoring]] is a good place to start figuring out what to have on your service dashboards.

-Don't shy off from recording "the same metric" in different places – see [[Where to Collect Metrics]].
+Don't shy off from recording "the same metric" in different places – see [[Public/Where to Collect Metrics]].